Intimate Fitness: the Only Exercise You Can’t Get at the Gym

-Feel your pelvic floor muscles by inserting one lubricated finger approximately 2cm inside your vagina.
-Rest your finger against the internal sidewalls as you squeeze and lift your anus, urethra, & vagina to feel your pelvic floor muscles contracting.
-A Kegel exercise should feel similar to the movements that start and stop urine flow.
+one lubricated finger approximately 2cm inside your vagina.
+Rest your finger against the internal sidewalls as you squeeze and lift your anus, urethra, and vagina to feel your pelvic floor muscles contracting.
+The correct exercise should feel similar to the movements that start and stop urine flow.

-We recommend that beginners or those with a weak pelvic floor start in a lying down position since it effectively exercises the muscles with minimal exertion.
+We recommend that beginners or those with a weak pelvic floor start by lying down or sitting in a reclined position since it effectively exercises the muscles with minimal exertion.
 For the best results, you should be able to comfortably use your exercisers while standing, as lifting against gravity adds resistance to the training.

 Initially, to gauge your ability, we recommend hold and rest times of 2 seconds.
 As you progress through your training and begin to feel more comfortable, you should increase this time in increments of 2 seconds.
 For the most advanced routines, you should be able to hold your contractions for 10 seconds.

-2. Hold the contraction for 2-10 seconds, while taking
+- Hold the contraction for 2-10 seconds, while taking deep breaths

-Repeat 10 times for a Kegel set.
+Repeat 10 times for an exercise set.
 If this is challenging,

 reduce your repetitions to an amount that is comfortable for you.

-For an efficient workout, perform a Kegel set 3 times a week on alternate weekdays
+For an efficient workout, perform 2-3 sets 3 times a week to daily.

 Pelvic floor muscles, just like other muscle groups, require regular exercise to stay in great shape.
 This is why we recommend that women always continue training with Laselle™.